braze-inc/braze-docs/_docs/_help/best_practices/client_integration_gallery.md

     tags:
       - Retail & eCommerce
       - Financial Services & Insurance
-  - name: "Nurture a Relationship with Your Users from the Beginning with an IAM!"
+  - name: "Nurture a Relationship with Your Users from the Beginning with an In-App Message!"
     image: /docs/assets/img/ibottaonboardingnutiam.PNG
     description: "<a href='https://home.ibotta.com/'>Ibotta</a> <br> <br> In-app messages contribute to your brand voice.
 This modal in-app message starts things off right with new users by welcoming them to the app.
 It includes a graphic with the brand's logo, uses their core colors, and has a tone that's friendly and helpful.
 The call-to-action button makes it clear what a user should do next, even though they've never used the app before.
 It also includes a close 'X' button so users who may already be familiar with the app can skip the tutorial."
     tags: